Celebrating Menstrual Hygiene Day

 However, even though women spend approximately seven years of their life menstruating, there is still significant stigma and taboo around the subject.
 This taboo has led to inequality, as the needs of many menstruating women still go unmet.
-As a provider of feminine hygiene bins in NZ and around the world, we believe this is an important issue to address.
+As a provider of female sanitary disposal units in NZ and around the world, we believe this is an important issue to address.

 What Is the Goal of Menstrual Hygiene Day?

 The goal of Menstrual Hygiene Day is to spread awareness and instigate change so women worldwide can manage their periods in a hygienic, dignified way.

 Improving access to sanitary products

 Currently, many girls around the world are missing school due to not being able to afford period products.
 A 2019 youth study in New Zealand showed that 8% of menstruating school students had days off due to a lack of access to sanitary products.
 This period poverty puts them on the backfoot as they miss out on schooling, and it also affects their social status and self-esteem.
 It isn’t just school-aged girls who suffer either, women of all ages around the world lack the means to manage their periods safely and face stigma.

 In New Zealand, the government has reacted to these statistics by rolling out an initiative to have free period products available in schools.
 This is a great first step towards ending period poverty in NZ, but there is more to be done around changing societal views.